"Love

 mask-like.
 The second captured him radiantly normal a genuine Kodak moment!

-church.
-His Atlanta doctors confirmed it.
+by his Atlanta doctors confirmed it.

-"dragged" him to her church.
-The pastor mentioned healing.
+The pastors sermon mentioned healing.
 Dons girl

 there!"

-stammered "I guess so."
+out of this, he finally stammered "I guess so."

-Suddenly Dons lungs felt like new!
+Just that suddenly, Dons lungs felt like new!

-motorcycle, unzipped his jacket to let the cold winter air hit his chest full force,
+his jacket to let the chilly winter air hit his chest full force, opened the throttle, and

-opened the throttle, and sped 1,700 miles to Washington, DC and back.
+sped 1,700 miles to Washington, DC and back.

-It didnt work.
+It didnt work!
 His lungs stayed well!
 Then he accepted

 God.
 When I knew him he was a radiant Christian.

-experienced more than enough miracles to make me take the Bibles accounts
+Ive seen (and personally experienced) more than enough miracles to make me

 In the same way, if Id never seen first-hand the importance of